mjallen729/Review-Site/README.md

 # Review-Site
-Web app built as a practice project for using the MERN stack.
+Web app built as a project for using the MERN stack.
 Web service hosted on Render and front end hosted on Vercel.
+Data from MongoDB sample data.

 https://review-site-alpha.vercel.app/